Mr-Root-11/alx-low_level_programming/0x08-recursion/README.md

 File _putchar.c is a file containing the _putchar function.

-File main.h is the header file containing the function prototypes.
+File main.h is the header file containing the function prototypes